kinbiko/databasic/notes/learning_java.md

 }
 ```

+TIP: Write the methods you wish you had - just pretend they exist.
+Write the method's name - then hotkey (opt + Return) to generate.

 #### `this` keyword is a reference to the current instance of a class.
 It can be used only in the context of an instance.
 ```java
 public class ThisTest1 {